All companies

 Areas to improve : Where the pricing surface creates friction

-1. Consolidate the “same GPU, three prices” confusion
+1. Consolidate the “same GPU, multiple prices” confusion — now worse after the lineup split

-A buyer comparing H100 options sees $2.59, $1.99, and $1.70 across three pages with no single comparison view.
-A unified “choose your H100 packaging” matrix — instance vs dedicated vs bare-metal, with break-even hours — would convert better than forcing the buyer to reconcile three tabs, and would blunt the bill-shock and cost-unpredictability risk that scares finance teams away from raw usage pricing.
+A buyer comparing H100 options sees $1.99 (dedicated endpoint) and $1.70 (bare-metal) across separate pages — and after 2026-06-24 the self-serve instance page no longer even lists H100, only RTX-class GPUs — with no single comparison view.
+The lineup split actually raises the navigation burden: a buyer who lands on /en/gpus expecting a datacenter GPU now has to discover that H100/H200 live on entirely different products.
+A unified “choose your GPU packaging” matrix — which class is available as instance vs dedicated vs bare-metal, with break-even hours — would convert better than forcing the buyer to reconcile separate tabs, and would blunt the bill-shock and cost-unpredictability risk that scares finance teams away from raw usage pricing.

 2. Publish rates for “Tiered pricing” models